fuse-box/fuse-box/docs/configuration.md

 The concept of FuseBox is simple.
 Bundle anything for frontend and server without a headache.
 Simply put, you can copy paste a simple config down below and bundle some heavy module like `babel-core` or `babel-generator`.
 But let's get started and break down all available options in fusebox.

 ## App Root Path

+Your paths will be pointed to `fuse.js` location.

 > We resolve a few relative paths to `appRootPath` for your convenience.
 Generally it's the folder containing `package.json`.

 ## Initialisation